 - Ride the rides during the parades( which usually occur twice a day) if you’re not interested in watching them for shorter lines and the same can be said for the fireworks.

-5) Make the most of your FastPasses
+Make the most of your Ride Strategy

-6) Don’t eat meals at peak times
+Don’t eat meals at peak times

-Conversely, if you eat during off peak times, especially if you’re eating at a counter service establishment, your line to wait for food will be shorter, there will be a wider selection of seating available and you will probably experience better service.
+Conversely, if you eat during off-peak times, especially if you’re eating at a counter service establishment, your line to wait for food will be shorter, there will be a wider selection of seating available and you will probably experience better service.
 You can also expedite the whole process by mobile ordering your food.
 Places like Columbia Harbor House in Magic Kingdom ( the longest lines ever) and Satuli Canteen in Animal Kingdom have mobile ordering.
 Take advantage of it!

-7) Take a break from the parks
+Take a break from the parks

 On the other hand, Walt Disney World is so exciting, so overstimulating, so BIG, that you have to look at it like you also paid a lot of money to go on vacation, which means you also need some down time.
 Explore your resort, explore other resorts, spend time at the pool, have tea at the Grand Floridian, get a massage!
 Trap yourself on a small ferry from Disney Springs to Port Orleans Resort so you can get beignets at the food commissary there.
 There are many things to do outside of the parks, so take advantage of them and recharge.
 Your sanity will thank you later.

 Figure our Transportation ahead of time.

 If you’re staying on Walt Disney World property and relying on them for transportation, its good to know that Disney offer many types of transportation, from buses to the monorail to boats.
 It’s important to always know how you will be getting from place to place and to also know that these transportation services are complimentary as part of your Disney experience ( all except the Minnie Van).
 That said, they are not guaranteed to arrive at any certain location at any certain time.
 You could wait for 20 minutes for a bus, or 60 minutes for a bus.
 The boat takes longer to get places.
 The monorail sometimes has a line and sometimes is too full to take on new passengers.